Major Research Areas

 Current research projects in my laboratory are focused in the following areas:

-- Elucidation of the role of JAK2 and JAK2V617F mutation in hematopoiesis and myeloproliferative neoplasms (MPN).
+- Elucidation of the role of JAK2 and JAK2V617F mutation in hematopoiesis and myeloproliferative neoplasms (MPNs).

-- Investigation of the role of SHP2 in polycythemia vera (PV) and myelofibrosis (MF).
+- Investigation of the role of SHP2 in MPNs, and targeting of SHP2 in MPNs using SHP2-specific inhibitors.

 - Investigation of the role of protein tyrosine phosphatase PTPN1 in myeloid neoplasms.